Parallel Weighted Random Sampling: Sampling Without Replacement (Problem )

-\begin{proof} First, compute $W$ and apply the preprocessing of \cref{kwith}.
-Then, compute each group's relative total weight, $g_i \Def \sum_{j \in G_i}{w_j/W}$, where $G_i$ denotes the group with index $i$, and their prefix sum, $h_i \Def \sum_{j \leq i}g_i$.
-Further, let $c_i \Def \sum_{j \leq i}{\card{G_j}}$ be the number of items in all groups up to group $i$.
-All of these steps are possible with linear work and logarithmic span on top of the preprocessing for \PWith of Theorem~\ref{thm:swr}.
+\paragraph*{Preprocessing} To support fast queries, we need to do some additional precomputation during construction.
+First, compute $W$ and apply the preprocessing of \cref{kwith}.
+Then, compute each group's relative total weight, $g_i \Def \sum_{j \in G_i}{w_j/W}$, where $G_i$ denotes the group with index $i$, and their exclusive prefix sum, $h_i \Def \sum_{j < i}g_i$.
+Further, let $c_i \Def \sum_{j < i}{\card{G_j}}$ be the number of items in all groups before group $i$.

-At query time, we can find a suitable value of $\ell$ in time $\Oh{\log n}$ using binary search over the non-empty groups.
+\paragraph*{Finding a Sample $S$ with $\card{S}\geq k$} At query time, we can find a suitable value of $\ell$ using binary search over the non-empty groups.
 These are exactly the leaves of the top-level DC-tree constructed by the preprocessing for \PWith.
 Let $i$ be the index of the group currently under consideration and $[a_i, 2a_i)$ be the interval of probabilities assigned to the group.
-Then we can evaluate $t_\ell$ for $\ell \Def \ceil{1/(2a_i)}$ in constant time as $t_{\ell} = \ell \cdot h_i + (n - c_i)$.
-Lemma~\ref{lem:nr:group} states that we can find a group $i$ whose maximum weight $2a_i$ gives us a value of $\ell$ such that sampling $\ell$ elements with replacement yields $2k$ unique elements in expectation, but at the same time not too many more ($\Oh{k}$).
-This ensures that the output contains at least $k$ unique elements with sufficient probability.
+Lemma~\ref{lem:nr:exp} gives upper and lower bounds for the expected number of unique items in a sample of size $\ell$, which are only a constant factor apart.
+With the data structures computed during construction, we can evaluate $t_\ell$ for $\ell \Def \ceil{W/a_i}$ as $t_{\ell} \Is \ell \cdot h_i + (n - c_i)$.
+Lemma~\ref{lem:nr:group} states that we can find a group $i$ whose minimum weight $a_i$ gives us a value of $\ell$ such that sampling $\ell$ items with replacement yields $2k$ unique items in expectation, but at the same time not too many more (\ie $\Oh{k}$).
+This ensures that the output contains at least $k$ unique items with sufficient probability.
 However, this group may be empty and thus not considered in the binary search.
 Let $G_i$ and $G_j$ be the non-empty groups with items of next-smaller and next-larger weights, respectively.
 Then we are free to choose $\ell$ in the range $2a_i..a_j$.
-We do this by solving the linear equation of \cref{lem:nr:exp} for $\ell$.
-As there are no items with weights in the range considered, the weight sum and set cardinality in the equation of the lemma remain constant, and we can solve for $\ell$ in constant time to find the most suitable value of $t_\ell$.
+We do this by solving the inequality \( \smash{\expect{X} \geq (1-1/e)t_\ell \stackrel{!}{=} 2k} \) of \cref{lem:nr:exp} for $\ell$.
+As there are no items with weights in the range considered, the sum of weights and the set cardinality in the equation of the lemma remain constant, and we can solve for $\ell$ in constant time to find the most suitable value of~$t_\ell$, obtaining \( \ell = h_i^{-1} \left( 2k\frac{e}{e-1} - (n - c_i) \right) \).
+We then draw a sample $S$ of size $\ell$ \emph{with} replacement.
+If $S$ contains fewer than $k$ different items, we discard it and repeat the procedure until the number of different sampled items is $\geq k$.